Skip to main content

 Option 2: Add the HO 15 00 Endorsement

-The HO 15 00(Open Perils for Personal Property) endorsement converts your HO-3’s contents coverage from named perils to open perils without requiring you to switch to an entirely different policy form.
-This endorsement effectively gives you HO-5-level contents coverage within your existing HO-3 framework.
+The HO 15 00(Open Perils for Personal Property) endorsement converts your HO-3’s personal property coverage from named perils to open perils without requiring you to switch to an entirely different policy form.
+This endorsement effectively gives you HO-5-level personal property coverage within your existing HO-3 framework.
 It is typically less expensive than upgrading to a full HO-5 and may be available from carriers that do not offer the HO-5 as a standalone policy.
+Some carriers market this same upgrade as a “special personal property coverage” endorsement rather than by its ISO form number.

 Option 3: Schedule High-Value Items

-For specific high-value items — jewelry, fine art, musical instruments, electronics, collectibles — you can add a scheduled personal property endorsement (also called an inland marine floater).
+For specific high-value items — jewelry, fine art, musical instruments, electronics, collectibles — you might consider adding a scheduled personal property endorsement (also called an inland marine floater).
 Scheduled items are typically covered on an open perils basis with no deductible, regardless of whether the underlying policy is an HO-3 or HO-5.
-This does not fix the named perils problem for your general contents, but it provides open perils protection for the items most likely to experience losses that fall outside the 16 named perils.
+This does not fix the named perils problem for your general personal property, but it provides open perils protection for the items most likely to experience losses that fall outside the 16 named perils.

 Option 4: Know the Gap and Document Accordingly

 If upgrading is not feasible, at minimum understand the gap and plan around it.
-If you experience a contents loss, document the cause of loss thoroughly.
+If you experience a personal property loss, document the cause of loss thoroughly.
 Photograph and video the damage.
 Identify which named peril applies.
 If the loss was caused by water from a plumbing failure, document that it was an “accidental discharge or overflow” (named peril 12).
 If it was caused by a falling tree branch, document that it was a “falling object” (named peril 10).
-The more clearly you can connect the loss to a specific named peril, the stronger your contents claim will be.
+The more clearly you can connect the loss to a specific named peril, the stronger your personal property claim will be.

 Ask Your Agent This Question